Flexible Financing & Support For Small Business

 As an avid boater, she moved to Ennismore five years ago and quickly became involved in the community through the Chamber, Women’s Business Network of Peterborough, and the Ennismore Sprouts/Horticultural group.

-Michelle Foster is our Office & Loans Administrator who has an extensive and varied background, having previously held positions in office administration, digital marketing and retail sales.
+Michelle Foster has an extensive and varied background, having previously held positions in loan management, office administration, digital marketing and retail sales.
 She gained a deep understanding of small business practices from running her own online store.
-Michelle’s attention to detail and supreme organizational skills help to keep our clients on track for all loan requirements.
+Michelle’s attention to detail and supreme organizational skills help to keep our company’s financial records in top form.

 Board of Directors